 Level 1 QR Encode |

-The Key Stages in Creating a QR Code
+The Key Stages related to Creating a QR Code

 This is a step by step overview of the processes involved in creating a QR code containing a given series of characters.